 - When the salmon is done cooking, it will release easily from the pan.
 If it’s sticking, chances are it needs another minute or so.

 - Salmon.
-Rich in omega-3s, lean protein, and vitamins, salmon is a delicious and highly nutritious fish.
+Rich in omega-3s, lean protein, and vitamins, pan seared salmon is good for you.
 It’s beloved in our kitchen for its mild flavor and versatility.

 - Salt + Pepper.
 A seared fish necessity.

 - Butter + Oil.
 Butter makes everything better, and the oil is key for helping create the crispy exterior.
-Make sure to use an oil with a high smoke-point like canola, grapeseed, or avocado oil.
+Make sure to use an oil with a high smoke point like canola, grapeseed, or avocado oil to avoid burning it.

 - Lemon.
-A finishing squeeze of lemon juice adds freshness and brightness.
+A finishing squeeze of fresh lemon juice adds freshness and brightness.

-- Cook over medium-high heat for 5 to 6 minutes.
+- Cook the Salmon.
+Start skin-side up for 5 to 6 minutes.

-- Flip the salmon.
-Cook for 2 to 4 more minutes over medium heat.
+- Flip the Salmon.
+Cook for 2 to 4 more minutes.

 - To Store.
-Refrigerate salmon in an airtight storage container for up to 2 days.
+Refrigerate salmon in an airtight container for up to 2 days.

 - To Reheat.
 Very gently rewarm leftovers in a skillet over medium-low heat.
 Personally, I prefer to serve the salmon slightly chilled or at room temperature over a salad or on toast, rather than reheat it.